NickZt/GitApiV3Query/Readme.md

 It is an example creation of the client to API REST on the example of GITHUB REST V3.
+In the example Starred: Retrofit2, RxJava 2 and Picasso

 For more information on the GitHub API see https://developer.github.com/v3

 With use of Retrofit 2 - Retrofit:2.1.0

    With use of RxJava 2 - rxjava:2.0.1

 This app  queries a web service and displays the results.